Minoxidil use while Breastfeeding

 Summary of Use during Lactation

-Because of the minimal amount of information on this potent agent, use minoxidil with caution, particularly when therapy involves a large dosage or in newborns.
-Topical minoxidil should pose low risk to older, full-term breastfed infants, but might best be avoided while breastfeeding a preterm or neonatal infant.
+Because of the minimal amount of information on this potent agent, use minoxidil with caution, particularly when therapy involves a large maternal dosage or breastfeeding a newborn.
+Maternal topical minoxidil should pose low risk to older, full-term breastfed infants, but might best be avoided while breastfeeding a preterm or neonatal infant.

 Effects in Breastfed Infants

-No hypertrichosis or other abnormal signs were seen in one infant breastfed for 2 months of maternal minoxidil 5 mg twice daily by mouth.
+No hypertrichosis or other abnormal signs were seen in one infant breastfed (extent not stated) for 2 months of maternal minoxidil 5 mg twice daily by mouth.
 The mother was taking the drug throughout pregnancy and postpartum and the infant was born at 37 weeks of gestation.

 Relevant published information was not found as of the revision date.